tulpy/AzureFoundations/docs/Deploy/ES-schema.md

 | Microsoft.Authorization/roleDefinitions          |Management Group, Subscription|Role-based access control definition, containing actions, notActions, dataActions, dataNotActions|
 | Microsoft.Authorization/roleAssignments          |Management Group, Subscription|RoleAssignments will manifests the runtime representation of a roleDefinition at the given scope|

->Note: The Enterprise-Scale architecture that enables a policy driven governance and management will ensure that Resource deployments to Resource Group scope from a platform perspective, such as virtual WAN, Log Analytics, diagnostics settings and more, are deployed using Azure Policy (policyDefinitions) with the **deployIfNotExists** effect.
-With regards to application teams; they can use any preferred method, tool, and interface when deploying their applications into the Landing Zones (Subscriptions) that are constructed by the Enterprise-Scale platform architecture.
+>Note: The Azure Foundations architecture that enables a policy driven governance and management will ensure that Resource deployments to Resource Group scope from a platform perspective, such as virtual WAN, Log Analytics, diagnostics settings and more, are deployed using Azure Policy (policyDefinitions) with the **deployIfNotExists** effect.
+With regards to application teams; they can use any preferred method, tool, and interface when deploying their applications into the Landing Zones (Subscriptions) that are constructed by the platform architecture.

-## Deployment sequencing for Enterprise-Scale ARM template
+## Deployment sequencing for  ARM templates

-The ARM template for Enterprise-Scale is developed to honor the ARM graph and will start at the Tenant root, so it can navigate across all scopes as needed per the Resource type(s) that has been declared.
+The ARM template for Azure Foundations is developed to honor the ARM graph and will start at the Tenant root, so it can navigate across all scopes as needed per the Resource type(s) that has been declared.
 This is achieved by using logical operators and Resource conditions so the ARM template can always resolve the correct scope(s) druing deployment runtime.

 Examples: